Planetary-Annihilation-Fandom/PaTransmitter/README.md

 You can use any discord channel name that exist on your discord server.

 Added nodes will be used immediately for forwarding messages.
-The added nodes will immediately be used to forward messages.
 Node data is stored in the sqlite database in the file *databases/sqlite/transmitnodes.db*

 **Linux Setup (ubuntu)**
  - install dotnet6